 “Waiting until the issuer’s earnings announcements and the filing of the Forms 10-K or 10-Q will also make it easier for the underwriters to conduct due diligence and for the underwriters to obtain a comfort letter from the issuer’s auditors,” the law firm notes.

 What is a best-efforts private placement?

-According to the American Law Institute, best-efforts private placements are the most common type of private placement offering.
-Since the people participating in best-efforts private placements are not required to commit to purchasing securities in advance, it can be easier for companies to raise capital this way.
+Best-efforts private placements are the most common type of private placement offering.
+Since those participating in best-efforts private placements are not required to commit to purchasing securities in advance, it can be easier for companies to raise capital this way.

 Best-efforts private placements offer other benefits to companies and their investors as well.
 One is that under a best-efforts private placement, underwriters only receive a flat fee, meaning companies have a chance to receive a higher return on their securities.

 This is an updated version of an article first published by the Investing News Network in 2015.

 Don’t forget to follow us @INN_Resource for real-time updates!

 Securities Disclosure: I, Melissa Pistilli, hold no direct investment interest in any company mentioned in this article.